-3.)
-Reporting to a mandatory reporter: all CCSNH employees are deemed mandatory reporters for purposes of this policy.
+2.)
+603-342-3086 Reporting to a mandatory reporter: all CCSNH employees are deemed mandatory reporters for purposes of this policy.
 Mandatory reporters include any administrator, supervisor, and faculty member who does not have a statutory privilege of confidentiality by law or who has not otherwise been designated as a confidential resource advisor.
-Mandatory reporters who learn of an incident of sex discrimination, sex-based harassment, or sexual misconduct involving a student or employee are required to report that information to the Title IX Coordinator as soon as possible.
+Mandatory reporters who learn of an incident of discrimination, sexual harassment, sexual misconduct, and retaliation. involving a student or employee are required to report that information to the Title IX Coordinator as soon as possible.
 Information reported to a mandatory reporter will be shared with others only to the extent necessary to respond to the situation and support the parties and in accordance with state/federal law.
 Mandatory reporters who themselves are a target misconduct under this policy are not required to report their own experience, though encouraged to do so.
 If a Mandatory reporter fails to comply/report an incident or interferes with an investigation, that employee may be subject to disciplinary action.
 General inquires to mandatory reporters about policies and procedures and conversations where the alleged perpetrator is not named or implied from the circumstances would not constitute reports for the purpose of this policy.
 These types of inquiries should nonetheless be referred to the Title IX Coordinator.

 Time Limits on Reporting: There is no time limitation on reporting or providing notice/complaints to the College.
 However, if the respondent is no longer subject to the College's jurisdiction or if significant time has passed, the ability to investigate, respond, and/or provide remedies may be limited.
+The Title IX Coordinator may act at their discretion, documenting allegations for future reference, offering supportive measures, or engaging in informal/formal action as appropriate.